10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 Chuo-dori

 Walking down Chuo-dori in Ginza is a retail therapy dream come true.
 Along this renowned street lies Tokyo’s most prestigious shopping.
-You’ll be able to shop at Japanese department stores like Mitsukoshi and Matsuya.
+Here, we can shop at Japanese department stores like Mitsukoshi and Matsuya.
 There’s also a vast selection of international fashion boutiques like Dior and Prada.

 Chuo-dori